testing-library/testing-library-docs/docs/react-testing-library/setup.md

 You can then override and append the new queries via the render function by passing a [`queries`](api.md#render-options) option.

-If you want to add custom queries globally, you can do this by defining a custom render method:
+To add custom queries globally, you can do this by defining a custom render
+method:

 ```js
 // test-utils.js